tfabris/BlueGigaEmpeg/README.txt

 If this happens to you, then I recommend connecting power to the empeg like this instead:

-- Yellow "memory" wire on Empeg: Connect to car power 12v accessory power.
+- Yellow "memory" wire on empeg: Connect to car power 12v accessory power.
-- Orange "ignition" wire on Empeg: Connect to that same 12v accessory power.
+- Orange "ignition" wire on empeg: Connect to that same 12v accessory power.
 - Do not connect your car's constant 12v power to any part of the empeg.
-- Connect your car's illumination wire to the empeg's "lights on" wire.
+- White "lights on" wire on empeg: Connect to car dash illumination power.
 - Connect ground to ground of course.
 - Tuner module and serial plug connectors go to the BlueGigaEmpeg module.